mavlink/mavlink-devguide/en/services/mission.md

 # Mission Protocol

-The mission sub-protocol allows a GCS or developer API to exchange _mission_ (flight plan), _geofence_ and _safe point_ information with a drone/component.
+The mission protocol allows a GCS or developer API to exchange _mission_ (flight plan), _geofence_ and _safe point_ information with a drone/component, and to control [mission execution](#executing-missions).

 The protocol covers:

+- Operations to upload, download and clear missions and other [plan types](#mission_types)
-- Operations to upload, download and clear missions, set/get the current mission item number, and get notification when the current mission item has changed.
+- Operations to start, pause, and continue a mission, to set/get the current mission item number, and to get notification about the current mission state.
 - Message type(s) and enumerations for exchanging mission items.
 - Mission Items ("MAVLink commands") that are common to most systems.

 The protocol supports re-request of messages that have not arrived, which allows missions to be reliably transferred over a lossy link.

-## Mission Types {#mission_types}
+## Plan Types {#mission_types}

-MAVLink 2 supports three types of "missions": flight plans, geofences and rally/safe points.
+MAVLink 2 supports three types of "plans" within the mission protocol: flight plans ("missions"), geofence definitions, and rally/safe points.
+Mission plans are autonomously executed flight plans that are primarily executed in a "mission mode", with the main exception being mission-defined landing patterns, which are may also be used for fixed wing landings in return mode (RTL).
+Geofence definitions apply to all modes when enabled, and rally/safe points are generally used to provide safe alternative destinations in return mode (RTL).

-The protocol uses the same sequence of operations for all types (albeit with different types of [Mission Items](#mavlink_commands)).
+The mission protocol uses the same sequence of operations to upload and download all these types (albeit with different types of [Mission Items](#mavlink_commands)).
 The mission types must be stored and handled separately/independently.

 Mission protocol messages include the type of associated mission in the `mission_type` field (a MAVLink 2 message extension).